jura73/TedBottomPicker/README.md

-# Description not for this repository

-# Description Of ParkSangGwon/TedBottomPicker

 # What is TedBottomPicker?
 In Google's Material Design, Google introduce **Bottom sheets**.([Components – Bottom sheets](https://material.google.com/components/bottom-sheets.html))<br/>
 **Bottom sheets** slide up from the bottom of the screen to reveal more content.